aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/import-presentation/_index.md

 2. Call the `add_from_pdf` method and pass the PDF file.
 3. Use the `save` method to save the file in the PowerPoint format.

-This Python code demonstrates the PDF to PowerPoint process:
+This Python code demonstrates the PDF to PowerPoint operation:

 ```py
 import aspose.slides as slides